NYULibraries/campusmedia-fillins/README.md

 ### Dictionaries: `links`, `buttons`, `help`, `policies`
 Lists are merged based on the unique values common to all the lists.
 The displayed order is `default`, `building`, then `room` values.

+When the values of a dictionary are themselves dictionaries (i.e. `help`), these values are merged as well.

 **Note**: `buttons` has been customized to only display the 'most important' (last) merged value, since the behavior to display multiple buttons (unlike `links` and `policies`) is undesirable.

 #### Example